Rematriate the land

 I love co-creating with people.
 I love hearing stories and learning about aspects of life I've never thought about.
 I like feeling humbled by new ideas (most days).
 Big fan of laughing.
 Also love a good tender-hearted cry.
 Obsessed with chickens.

-I love rocks and rivers and the things that depend on them.
+I love rocks and rivers and the other beings that depend on them.
 I have an MS in Fluvial Geomorphology and I majored in Geology and Studio Art in Undergrad.
 I love helping people communicate scientific understandings and processes in accessible ways.
 I have a background in education and continue to be inspired by the people who are sparking curiosity in minds of all ages.

 I strive (and struggle) to be a true accomplice.
 I am learning that collective liberation and climate justice can only be achieved through Indigenous-led rematriation, Black-led liberation movements, Reparations, disability justice, abolition of a punishment-based system, accountability, the centering of holistic health, a recognition of our interconnectedness, the crumbling of capitalism...etc.
 I am practicing embodying this understanding through my actions, work and relationships.
 It's hard and I F- up, feel shame, learn, and readjust all the time.